 |What’s Happening in Mrs. Geiser’s

-Tuesday is day 1 - We have Art
+Tuesday is day 2 - We have Music

 B.R.A.V.E Student Behavior

 Rhymes - Listen for and identify words or picture words that rhyme.

 Letter Recognition/Review - Letter Recognition A, a - Z, z.